 The New Way

-The new rules are much more user-friendly.
-Now, you have until the tax filing deadline or the extension deadline to get the account opened.
+Under the Secure Act, the new rules are much more user-friendly.
+Now, you have until the tax filing deadline (plus extensions) to get the account opened.
 The year-end deadline to establish an account is abolished.

-So, in 2020 and thereafter the Solo(k) acts like other accounts in that there is no year-end deadline to establish your account to make a prior-year contribution.
+In 2020 and thereafter the Solo(k) acts like other accounts in that there is no year-end deadline to establish your account to make a prior-year employer contribution.
+It is the employee deferral portion that has not been made clear by the IRS.

 Find Out More

-To learn more and to find out if a Solo(k) account is for you, please contact uDirect IRA Services at info@uDirectIRA.com or (866) 447-6598.
+To learn more and to find out if a Solo(k) account is for you, please contact your competent tax professional. uDirect IRA Services can be reached at info@uDirectIRA.com or (866) 447-6598.